hvs-fasya/MindCleaner/readme.md

 ### todo:
 resetPassword functionality
 mail notifiers for register and so on events
+'passport' for application - not to allow somebody else register user

 ### Possible token errors
 {"error": "token_invalid"}